top of page

 6. Addressing the Counterarguments

 No constitutional argument goes uncontested, and this one is no exception.
-Two counterarguments deserve direct responses.

 6.1 Article I, Section 4